-The Sport Coaching Concentration is designed for leaders in school sport, club sports and camps, and other physical activity delivery systems (athletic leagues, YMCA, parks and recreation, etc.).
+The Sport Coaching Concentration is designed for leaders in school sports, club sports and camps, and other physical activity delivery systems (athletic leagues, YMCA, parks and recreation, etc.).
 This program offers graduate candidates a strong background in the academic areas that inform effective and positive coaching.
-The framework is that coaches are teachers foremost, and that learning to coach is an on-going, lifelong pursuit.
-The research and theory examined and critically considered in the program provides graduate candidates with the tools and skills to successfully pursue this very important work of committing to reflective practice as a sport coach.
+Coaches are teachers, foremost, and learning to coach is an on-going, lifelong pursuit.
+The research and theory examined and critically considered in the program provide graduate candidates with the tools and skills to successfully pursue the important work of committing to reflective practice as a sport coach.